Newest Blink Camera

 The Blink Outdoor also has the option to send motion-only notifications without recording video, letting you check on an alert with the live feed without wasting storage space.
 The XT2 records footage by default.
 Since many buyers would prefer that option anyway, you may not consider the alternative a loss.

-The next two improvements come from Blink Outdoor-compatible accessories, the first of which is "coming soon" with no hard release date.
-The Blink Camera Battery Expansion Pack (above, left) is a $30 expansion to the Blink Outdoor that allows you to attach four AA batteries to it instead of two, effectively doubling its battery life to a whopping four years.
+The next two improvements come from Blink Outdoor-compatible accessories.
+The Blink Camera Battery Expansion Pack (above, left) is a $30 expansion to the Blink Outdoor that allows you to attach four AA batteries to it instead of two, effectively doubling its battery life to a whopping four years under ideal circumstances.

 The Blink Sync Module 2 (above, right) is an included hub that locally stores video clips from up to 10 Blink cameras, but it requires plugging in a 64GB USB flash drive (sold separately).
 With Module 2, you can either view your video clips on the Blink Home Monitor app or plug your drive into your computer and upload any clips you wish to save.

 For comparison, the Blink XT2 ships with the Sync Module 1, which offers free video cloud storage but has no local storage option.
-Blink Outdoor buyers, on the other hand, will have to pay for cloud storage through the Blink Subscription Plan.
-Blink is trying to lessen the sting of paying for a previously-free service by making its subscription free through 2020; however, starting in 2021 you'll pay $3/month per camera or $10/month for unlimited cameras.
+On the other hand, Blink Outdoor buyers will have to pay for cloud storage through the Blink Subscription Plan.
+That subscription plan costs $3 per month per camera or $10 per month for unlimited cameras.

-Blink Outdoor versus Blink XT2: Try the newer model
+Blink Outdoor versus Blink XT2: Newest is best

 Free cloud storage and two years of battery life made the XT2 stand out among its competition.
 At four years with the battery extender, the new Blink Outdoor leaps past the competition, while $120/year for unlimited cloud storage is more of an industry standard.
 If, however, you take advantage of the Sync Module 2, you'll get free local storage that, because it isn't on the cloud, is more secure from potential company data breaches or hacking.

 With Blink likely to improve features for the Blink Outdoor while leaving the XT2 behind, your only reason to choose the older model is money — particularly if you plan on buying multiple cams to cover your entire home.
-A five-camera pack of Blink XT2s is a great bargain; if you purchase a five-camera Blink Outdoor pack, you'll get a good discount, but if you also want five $30 battery expansion packs you'll end up paying much more in total than you will for the XT2 bundle.
+Even then, it's a bit tough to find them if you want them new since retailers no longer stock the discontinued XT2.

-Otherwise, despite the minor differences between the two Blink generations, we think the option for local storage, four years of battery life, and future app improvements make the new Blink Outdoor camera the clear choice if you don't mind paying extra.
-We consider it one of the best wireless security cameras available, and with the Sync Module 2, it may even hold its own against the best security cameras with local storage.
+Otherwise, despite the minor differences between the two Blink generations, we think the option for local storage, four years of battery life, and future app improvements make the new Blink Outdoor camera the clear choice — even if it costs extra.
+As a result, we consider it one of the best wireless security cameras available.
+With the Sync Module 2, it may even hold its own against the best security cameras with local storage.